Snow Surname Meaning, History & Origin

-Snow Surname Genealogy
+Snow Surname Meaning

-surname Snow does come from the Old English word snow meaning “snow.”
+The surname Snow does come from the Old English word snow meaning “snow.”
 However, it did not have anything to do with snow.

 - The Snow Family of Neath.